-As shown in Table 2-2 in Chapter 2, in 2019, less than two percent of West County residents commuted to work through active transportation such as bicycling or walking.
+As shown in Table 2-2 in Chapter 2, in 2019, less than 2two percent of West County residents commuted to work through active transportation such as bikingbicycling or walking.
 This figure is the same for Contra Costa County as a whole.
 These percentages are anticipated to naturally increase through 2050 to 2.7 and 2.5 percent, respectively, if no change is made.
-As shown in Table 2-4, in 2019, approximately 6.6 percent of all West County trips were taken via active transportation, compared to 6.5 percent of all countywide trips.
+Table 2-2 and Table 2-3 illustrate that these shares will increase to over 2 percent of home-to-work trips based on residence location as well as job location by 2050.
+As shown in Table 2-4, in 2019, approximately 6.6 percent of all West County trips wereare taken via active transportation, compared to 6.5 percent of all countywide trips.
+2050 projections predict that about 7 percent of all trips (not strictly commute trips) would be by walking or biking in 2019 and 7.5 percent in 2050.

-This Action Plan sets a target that active transportation commute trips increase to two percent by 2027 to match pre-pandemic levels, and to increase to five percent by 2050.
-Further, this Action Plan includes targets that set active transportation mode share for all trips to increase to seven percent by 2027 and 11 percent by 2050.
+This Action Plan includes sets a target that active transportation mode share targets for the West County subregion that would see ancommute trips increase in the combined mode share for all trips for bikebicycles and walkingto two percent by 2027 to match pre-pandemic levels, and to 10 increase to five percent by 2050.
+As an interim target, the performance target for 2027 is to increase mode share to 8 percent.
+Further, this Action Plan includes targets that set active transportation mode share for all trips to increase to seven percent by 2027 and 11 percent by 2050. bicycling and walking mode share performance targets for commute trips, which include school and work trips.
+The proposed bikingbicycling and walking performance targets for commute trips are 5 percent by 2027 and 8 percent by 2050.
 These goals are ambitious but necessary to meet goals to improve public health outcomes, minimize VMT, transportation-related GHG emissions, and traffic congestion.

-Active Transportation RTO-2: Low-Stress Bicycle Network
+Active Transportation RTO-2: Low-Stress BikeBicycle Network

-Increase the Proportion of the Countywide Low Stress Bicycle Network Completed in the Subregion
+Increase the Proportion of the Countywide Low Stress BikeBicycle Network Completed in the Subregion

 The CBPP introduced a new way of evaluating a facility's level of traffic stress in which roadways are evaluated on several factors, including speed and number of vehicles and presence and width of bicycle facilities.
-Facilities are given a rating from one (least stressful) to four (most stressful) to evaluate the stress a bicycle rider will experience.
+Facilities are given a rating from one (least stressful) to four (most stressful) to evaluate the stress a bikebicycle rider will experience.
 The goal of the 2018 CBPP is to ensure the LSBN is complete and rated either Level of Traffic Stress 1 (most people of all ages and abilities can feel safer bicycling on these facilities physically separated from vehicular traffic) or Level of Traffic Stress 2 (the "interested but concerned" adult population will feel safer bicycling on these facilities).
-Ultimately, construction of the entire LSBN would result in an increase in active transportation mode share and a reduction in KSI collisions.
+Ultimately, construction of the entire LSBN would result in an increase in active transportation mode share and a reduction in Killed or Severely Injured (KSI) collisions.

 The status of the entire West County portion of the LSBN is shown on Figure 6-1.
-If the entire LSBN in the West County subregion were completed, it would have 144.4 miles of low-stress facilities, classified as Class I, Class IIIB, or Class IV.
+If the entire LSBN in the West County subregion were completed, it would have 144.46 miles of low--stress facilities, classified as Class I, Class IIIB, and or Class IV-facilities.